Johnnyparadisein/Silknet/CHATBOT_SETUP.md

 2. Navigate to the "Solutions" section
 3. Find the "Content Generation Engine" demo
 4. Click "Connect" (API key is already filled)
-5. Start chatting in Georgian about Extra.ge and Biletebi.ge!
+5. Start chatting in Georgian about Extra.ge!

 ### Step 2: Using Your Own API Key (Optional)